jdi-docs/jdi-light/source/includes/_documentation.md

 ![NumberSelector](../images/html/numberSelector_html.png)

-Here is the list of available methods:
+Here is the list of available methods in Java:

 |Method | Description | Return Type
 --- | --- | ---